zackees/transcribe-anything/README.md

   * All tests are run by `tox`, simply go to the project directory root and run it.

 # Versions
+  * 2.0.3: GPU support is now added.
+Run the `install_cuda.sh` script to enable.
   * 2.0.2: Minor cleanup of file names (no more out.mp3.txt, it's now out.txt)
   * 2.0.1: Fixes missing dependencies and adds whisper option.
   * 2.0.0: New!
 Now a front end for Whisper ai!